arangodb/docs/3.8/analyzers.md

 The *properties* allowed for this Analyzer are an object with the following
 attributes:

-- `stopwords` (array): array of hex-encoded strings that describe the tokens to be discarded.
-The strings need to be hex-encoded to allow for removing tokens that contain non-printable characters.
+- `stopwords` (array): array of strings that describe the tokens to be discarded.
+The interpretation of each string depends on the value of `hex` parameter.
+- `hex` (boolean): If true strings in `stopwords` need to be hex-encoded to allow for removing tokens that contain non-printable characters.
 To encode UTF-8 strings to hex strings you can use e.g.
   - AQL: